vebrahimi1990/widefield_microscopy_denoising/README.md

 git clone https://github.com/vebrahimi1990/widefield_microscopy_denoising.git
 ```

-For training, add the directory to your training dataset and a directory to save the model to the configuration file ```(config.py)```.
+For training, specify the type of the model and add the directory to your training dataset and a directory to save the model to the configuration file ```(config.py)```.

 ```
 python train.py